MicrosoftDocs/azure-docs/articles/batch/batch-task-output-file-conventions.md

 ms.custom: H1Hack27Feb2017

 ---
-# Use the Batch File Conventions for .NET to persist job and task data to Azure Storage
+# Persist job and task data to Azure Storage with the Batch File Conventions library for .NET to persist

 A task running in Azure Batch may produce output data when it runs.
 Task output data often needs to be stored for retrieval by other tasks in the job, the client application that executed the job, or both.
 Tasks write output data to the file system of a Batch compute node, but all data on the node is lost when it is reimaged.
+Tasks also have a file retention period, after which output files are deleted.
 Therefore it's important to persist task output that you'll need later to a data store such as Azure Storage.

 One way to persist task data is to use the [Azure Batch File Conventions library for .NET][nuget_package].
 The Batch File Conventions library simplifies the process of storing task output data to Azure Storage and retrieving it.
 You can use the File Conventions library in both task and client code &mdash; in task code for persisting files, and in client code to list and retrieve them.
 Your task code can also use the library to retrieve the output of upstream tasks, such as in a [task dependencies](batch-task-dependencies.md) scenario.